mbeutel/slowmath/README.md

 ### Motivation

 C++ is infamous for the abundance of [undefined behavior](https://en.cppreference.com/w/cpp/language/ub) in language and standard library.
 Perhaps most notably, signed integer overflow is undefined in C++.
-This defeats most naïve approaches at guarding against
+This defeats many naïve approaches at guarding against
 overflow:

 ```c++